-In my defense, I did ask around (we’re new to the area, you see), and this restaurant was definitely recommended to me.
+In my defense, I did ask around (we’re new to the area), and this restaurant was definitely recommended to me.
 In my prosecution, I was also recommended four or five other restaurants, and I still chose this one...solely for its ghost.

 Well, almost solely.

-I’ve already given my whole spiel on the dubious relationship between businesses and spooks in my article on the Ghost Room of Northern Ireland’s Ballygally Castle Hotel.
-And one day I’ll fascinate the world by debunking in florid prose the generally held equation that age of location plus untimely death equals trapped undead.
-What’s relevant here, though, is that the world has, according to the latest official U.N. census, hundreds of thousands of buildings that are rumored to be haunted.
+The country has, according to the latest official U.S. census, 3.4 million buildings that are rumored to be haunted.
 Naturally, I don’t go tramping into every building with a blurry face in its window.
 So why this one in particular?
 Well, why do you go to any restaurant?
 The menu, of course.

 The article on the menu also details some of the instances of ghostliness that have occurred throughout the years at the restaurant.
 It’s nothing you haven’t heard before.
 Common symptoms include archaically dressed apparitions, invisible presences, on-site séances, and flying dinnerware, the latter being a great out for the serving staff when one of them accidentally drops the lobster bisque into your lap.

-Before you start thinking that I’m taking a vinyl-covered, bi-folded, oversized piece of wine-stained paper too seriously, keep in mind that the Sirloin Au Poivre really was $19.95 and each entrée really did come with a salad, rolls, and your choice of sides.
+Before you start thinking that I’m taking a vinyl-covered, bi-folded, oversized piece of wine-stained paper too seriously, keep in mind that the Sirloin Au Poivre really was $19.95 and each entrée really did come with a salad, rolls, and our choice of sides.
 That establishes the necessary pattern of honesty to the appropriate degree for me.
-But I’m not totally just trusting the menu (as much fun as it is to cite a restaurant menu as a source), I’m also trusting unimpeachable television shows like Inside Edition and Hard Copy, both of which apparently featured Elizabeth Ford’s spectral trespassing on each of their programs.
+But I’m not totally just trusting the menu, I’m also trusting unimpeachable television shows like Inside Edition and Hard Copy, each of which apparently featured Elizabeth Ford’s spectral trespassing on their programs.
 Before you ask, I did try to independently verify this claim of national television attention, but unfortunately couldn’t, which astounds me in this YouTube age.

 And speaking of ambiance, you probably won’t be surprised to find out that it wasn’t once interrupted by any ghostly manifestations.
 Between you and me and every undead entity out there, I’m kind of tired of ending my adventures at supposedly haunted places (and the articles about them) with the report that I didn’t see or experience any ghosts.
 I’m not asking for much.
 Just once I’d like the opportunity to use the proton pack I keep in the trunk of my car for such contingencies.
 Ghosts hate me and make me feel like a needy ex-girlfriend.
 And they ruin my chances for a genuinely interesting article by not showing up.